 Up first, we have Supta Baddha Konasana.
 This asana is all about opening up your hips and relaxing — making it the perfect pose to do while you’re menstruating.
 To come into this pose, start in a reclined position with your knees bent.
 Release your knees out to the sides of the mat and let them fall to the earth.
 Bring the soles of your feet together.
 If you like to use props, a bolster under your spine would feel great in this pose.
 If you have extra time, you can stay in this pose for up to 10 minutes, bringing your body into a meditative state.

-Head to Knee Pose is a simple forward bend that allows you to extend and lengthen your hip and groin area, while also stretching your hamstrings.
+Head to knee pose, or Janu Sirsasana, is a simple forward bend that allows you to extend and lengthen your hip and groin area, while also stretching your hamstrings.
 This asana will aid your reproductive and digestive system, relieve anxiety, fatigue, headaches, menstrual cramps, and can also help depression.
 Begin this pose by extending your right leg and moving the sole of your left foot on your inner thigh.
 Center your torso over your right leg and fold forward.
-Come back through Bound Angle pose to set up for the same thing on the other side.
+Come back through bound angle pose to set up for the same thing on the other side.

 This full-body stretch relieves backaches, and menstrual pain, and gives the hip flexors a deep stretch.
 To begin, kneel on your yoga mat and put your hands on your hips.
 As you inhale, draw your tail bone in as if you’re being pulled from your belly button.
 Arch your back and slide your palms over your feet until your arms are straight.
 Keep your neck in a neutral position, and make sure you don’t strain it.
 Keep this pose for a couple of breaths before slowly coming back to the initial pose.